 It can be difficult to determine if your teenager is using any drug or alcoholic substances.
 There many signs and symptoms of teen addictions, and knowing these can help you get your child the help they need.
 If you suspect that your child is using, this is the time to do a little investigation.
 You need to determine if the signs and unusual behavior you see are caused by substance abuse, normal teenage behavior, or mental health challenges such as anxiety and depression.
-At some point, you are also going to have to ask your teen directly if they are using drugs or drinking.
+At some point, you are also going to have to ask your teen directly if they are using drugs or drinking alcohol.
 This could be the beginning of getting your child treatment and counseling for teens if the answer is yes.

 The Main Warning Signs of Teen Addictions

 Using drugs or alcohol as a teen can quickly lead to an addiction.
 Addiction is far harder to hide, and there are many tell-tale signs that something is amiss.
 The main categories of addiction signs are shifts in mood and personality or psychological changes, behavior changes, change in hygiene and appearance, and physical health signs.
-Once you know what to look for, it can be easier to get to the root of the matter.
-To get the right clues, sniff around, look your teen in the eyes, observe their behavior, and search through their personal space for hidden items.

 Mood and Personality Changes